Notice of Acceptance

 At the time an applicant is notified of their acceptance (or conditional acceptance) into the program, a criminal background check will be completed through Certiphi.

-Non-discrimination PolicyThe University of Utah College of Pharmacy is fully committed to policies of nondiscrimination and equal opportunity, and vigorously pursues affirmative action in all programs, activities, and employment with regard to race, color, national origin, sex, age, and status as a person with a disability.
+The University of Utah College of Pharmacy is fully committed to policies of nondiscrimination and equal opportunity, and vigorously pursues affirmative action in all programs, activities, and employment with regard to race, color, national origin, sex, age, and status as a person with a disability.
 Religion, sexual orientation, and status as a disabled veteran are also protected under nondiscrimination and equal opportunity employment policies.

-Checking Application StatusAfter a review of your file has been completed by the Admissions Committee, you will receive notification regarding your application/interview status.
+After you submit your application, you are welcome to contact our Pre-Pharmacy Advisor to check your application status.
+During each step of our process you will receive an email to update you regarding your application’s current status.
 Please note: Not everyone will receive notification at the same time.
 The file review process varies depending on date received from PharmCAS, pending documentation, etc. Should we have questions regarding your file we will contact you via e-mail.
 Please confirm receipt of any e-mails from the admission committee.